-Reimbursement Considerations
+Reimbursement Rules

-- 1. Receipts are required for every expense.
-Receipts should be itemized and include sufficient information to establish the amount of each item, date, place, tax, and the essential character of the expenditure.
+- 1. Receipts are required for every expense. - a.
+Receipts should be itemized and include sufficient information to establish the amount of each item, date, place, tax, and the essential character of the expenditure. - b.
 If applicable, any tips not included in the total should be written on the receipt. - 2.
 The cost of a rented vehicle and/ or trailer and related fuel expenses will be reimbursed with receipts. - 3.
-Mileage will not be reimbursed on a rented vehicle. - 4.
+Mileage will not be reimbursed on a rented vehicle. - a.
 IRS mileage rate as of the final competition date will be used for reimbursement.
 This rate covers gas, wear and tear and other expenses.
-Refer to IRS.gov for current rates. - 5.
-To and from travel destinations must be written on receipts for taxis, Uber, Lyft, etc. - 6.
-NFPA recognizes that some universities use per diem and do not require receipts.
-NFPA does not honor any per diem and requires receipts for all meals.
-NFPA will not reimburse meals purchased when a meal is already provided by NFPA or the Vehicle Challenge event host. - 7.
+Refer to IRS.gov for current rates. - 4.
+To and from travel destinations must be written on receipts for taxis, Uber, Lyft, etc.

+- 5. NFPA recognizes that some universities use per diem and do not require receipts. - a.
+NFPA does not honor any per diem and requires receipts for all meals. - b.
+NFPA will not reimburse meals purchased when a meal is already provided by NFPA or the Vehicle Challenge event host. - 6.
 NFPA travel reimbursement and award forms must be used.
-NFPA will not accept other documents. - 8.
-Personal items such as toiletries and clothes are not allowable expenses. - 9.
-The purchase of alcohol will not be reimbursed. - 10.
-Additional parts for vehicles and the purchase of crates for shipping are not allowable expenses.
-Stipends can be used for that purpose. - 11.
-Do not modify the travel reimbursement or award forms. - 12.
-NFPA will not accept partial submissions.
-Payments for awards and reimbursement will not be processed until NFPA has received all supporting documentation.
-Any submissions received after the deadline will not be reimbursed. - 13.
+NFPA will not accept other documents. - a.
+Do not modify the travel reimbursement or award forms. - 7.
+Personal items such as toiletries and clothes are not allowable expenses. - 8.
+The purchase of alcohol will not be reimbursed. - 9.
+Additional parts for vehicles and the purchase of crates for shipping are not reimbursable expenses.
+Stipends can be used for that purpose. - 10.
+NFPA will not accept partial submissions. - 11.
+Payments for awards and reimbursement will not be processed until NFPA has received all supporting documentation. - 12.
+Any submissions received after the deadline may not be reimbursed. - 13.
 Check with NFPA before incurring any expense if you are unsure if it will qualify for reimbursement.